Many people don’t know that rubies and sapphires belong to the same gem family, which is called corundum.

 On October 7th, 2016, President Obama signed an Executive Order, effectively removing all sanctions on the importation of gemstones from Myanmar.
 It is now legal to import all gemstones, including ruby and jadeite, from Myanmar.

-Sapphire and Rubies born in the USA?
-You betcha!
+Are There Sapphire and Rubies born in the USA?
+You betcha

 While Rubies and Sapphires from Sri Lanka and Myanmar often appeal to those with an exotic nature, the Vortex mine in Montana, is a great American source of Sapphires, which it produces using green mining techniques.

 These little beauties, referred to as “Yogo Sapphires,” have come across my desk many times.